Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in

 \subsection{Velocity distribution and capture rate: standard picture and limitations}

-The DM capture rate depends on the first inverse moment of the DM velocity DF, as shown in Eq.~\eqref{eq:cap_diff}.
-Therefore, the velocity DF of DM particles in the Galactic halo is a central ingredient for predictions of capture-related observables.
+As shown in Eq.~\eqref{eq:cap_diff}, the DM velocity DF is a central ingredient in the computation of the DM capture rate.
 In particular, systematic uncertainties on the velocity DF will propagate to capture rates.
 This is true even in the case of a constant scattering cross section considered in this work.
 Here we recall the standard assumptions made in the literature and discuss their limitations.

 Let $f_{\vec{v}}(\vec{r},\vec{v})$ be the velocity DF of DM particles in the Galactic frame at position $\vec{r}$.\footnote{The PSDF $f(\vec{r},\vec{v})$ and velocity DF $f_{\vec{v}}(\vec{r},\vec{v})$ are equivalent quantities that differ only by the fact that the PSDF is normalized to the total mass of the system, and the velocity DF to 1, and we have $f_{\vec{v}}(\vec{r},\vec{v}) = f(\vec{r},\vec{v})/\rho_{\chi}(\vec{r})$.} The usual approach used in the computation of the capture rate relies on the assumption that DM particles in the halo follow an isotropic MB velocity distribution.
 This gives in the Galactic frame